Thenlie/tech-blog/README.md

   ## Description

   A CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.
+I built this site completely from scratch and deployed it to Heroku.
+This app follows the MVC paradigm in its architectural structure, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.
+This was made during the U of U coding bootcamp.

   ## Table of Contents